mjpritchard/test-decap-help/content/docs/getting-started/get-jasmin-portal-account.md

 ## Apply for a new JASMIN account

 To apply for a JASMIN account you need to use an email address affiliated with your academic institution.
+This is the preferred option — otherwise your email address may not be immediately approved.
 Then proceed as follows:

 **Step 1** : On [JASMIN accounts portal](https://accounts.jasmin.ac.uk/)
 select "Apply for a new JASMIN account".
 This will take you to the following